Roman-Simone/CLIMBER_RECOGNIZER/README.md

 - The first is to create software capable of recognizing an indoor climbing route given a photo and the color of the route holds
 - The second to perform tracking of a climber using a video as input.
 Two modes were used the first is with optical flow while the second is with background subtractor

-To simulate this, a graphical user interface was created with python's tkinter library (It works with python 3.10.
-With other python versions there may be problems).
+To simulate this, a graphical user interface was created with python's tkinter library ATTENTION: This part works properly with python 3.10 with other python versions there may be problems with tkinter library.

 For more information, please refer to the [Report_project](https://github.com/Roman-Simone/Climber_recognizer/blob/main/Report_project.pdf) document.

 #### Results recognize climbing route